14 Best Places to Visit in the Midwest

 What I loved best:

-My walk through the Sunken Gardens was my personal highlight while staying in the "Star City".
-The flowers, fountains, and quiet paths gave us a joyful break from the bustle of downtown.
-It was a moment of calm that made the trip feel complete.
+The Sunken Gardens was my personal highlight while staying in the "Star City".
+The flowers, fountains, and quiet paths provided a calm reset on our weekend getaway.

 My Favorite Places to Visit in the Upper Midwest – Iowa